 Considering the fact that two or even more video cards can be connected to one motherboard, then the efficiency of such systems is even higher.
 Later, such systems with multiple video cards were called mining farms.
 Accordingly, a regular PC case is not enough to accommodate these video cards, and whole racks with video cards connected to the motherboard with special loops, which are called risers, have become widespread.

 Later, the so-called ASICs (application-specific integrated circuit) appeared.
 These are costly, complex mining solutions.
-Their main task is to process huge amounts of information for cryptocurrency mining.
+Their main task is to process huge amounts of information.
 Their peculiarity is that they are often made for a specific cryptocurrency.
 Among the core disadvantages are the noise of their work and low maintainability.

 The return on investment in ASIC hardware depends on many factors.
 So, you need to consider the hash rate (speed), adequacy and correctness of the equipment for mining, the difficulty of mining, and the dynamics of prices for a particular cryptocurrency.